D4KU/vim-textobj-headedblock/README.md

 The *a* object includes the empty line *above* the headed block.
-If first an opening `{` or closing `}` brace is encountered before an empty line is found, the object includes the line *after* the headed block, if it is empty.
+If first an opening `{` or closing `}` brace is encountered before an empty line is found, the object includes the line *after* the headed block instead, if it is empty.
 Out of simplicity, the plugin assumes the cursor to be on or inside the braces and not on the *head*.

 The standard mappings `ik` and `ak` can be remapped by setting the following variables before the plugin is loaded:
 ```
-    let g:inner_headed_block_key = 'ik'
+    let g:inner_headed_block_map = 'ik'
-    let g:a_headed_block_key = 'ak'
+    let g:a_headed_block_map = 'ak'
 ```

 Lastly, marvel at this specious headed block zoo: